 Encountering the Minecraft can’t connect to server error when you try to launch the game?
 You’re not alone.
-While this sort of connection issue is quite annoying and can spoil your gaming experience, here are 7 working solutions for you to try.
+This sort of connection issue is quite annoying and can spoil your gaming experience, but don’t worry.
+Here are 8 easy and proven solutions for you to try.

 Fixes to try:

-Many players managed to solve this problem with the following fixes.
-You don’t need to try them.
-Simply work your way down the list until you find the one that does the trick.
+You don’t need to try them all.
+Simply work from the top down the list until you find the one that does the trick.

 - Reboot the network